captainarcher/teaching/csu-pueblo/CIS.365.Online.Syllabus.F24.Underhill.md

 - Midterm Examination: Due by Sunday at 11:59 p.m.
 MT.
 - Final Project: Due by Sunday at 11:59 p.m.
 MT.

+### Optional Synchronous Opportunities (not graded):
+- **This is an asynchronous course with no scheduled meeting times and no live lectures**
+- I will offer the following **optional** synchronous opportunities.
+These will be recorded.
+Dates and times are subject to change:
+  - Potential Guest Speaker (Topic: Data/Databases): Week 4: Date/Time TBD
+  - Potential Guest Speaker (Topic: Information Security): Week 5: Date/Time TBD
+  - Product, Engineering, and Technology Operations Careers Discussion: Week 7: Date/Time TBD
+  - General Career Preparation Discussion (Resumes, Interviewing, Interview Prep, Cover Letters, Tools): Week 6: Date/Time TBD
+  - Biweekly Group Office Hours: Even numbered weeks only - Monday 6:30 p.m.
+MT to 7:00 p.m.
+MT.

+### Instructor's Grading Policy:

+Failure is a tool that enables self-improvement and therefore, I have enacted the following grading policies that are unique to my course and are more generous than standard university policies.
+These are applicable equally to all students in my course.

+Any student may optionally submit Critical Thinking Assignments and the Final Project early for substantive feedback.
+The feedback will tell you how to improve your submission before receiving a grade.
+Early submissions will only receive substantive feedback, not a grade.
+Grades will only be assigned once after the due date has passed.
+You are not required to consider or implement my feedback, nor are you required to resubmit your assignment.
+If you have not resubmitted by the due date, then your original submission will be graded.

+- Critical Thinking Assignments must be submitted by Wednesday at 11:59 p.m.
+MT of the week prior to the due date to receive feedback.
+Your final submission must be made by the due date.
+- The Final project must be submitted by Monday at 11:59p.m. of the week prior to the due date to receive feedback.
+Your final submission must be made by the due date.

+Life can sometimes throw us curveballs and I am ill-equipped to judge others on the merit of their situations.
+Therefore, I have enacted the following flexible grading policy for all students.

+- Any student may replace your lowest two quiz scores (whether a zero from a missed quiz or just a score that you are unhappy with) by completing up to two makeup assignments.
+The makeup assignment will consist of completing a hands-on activity and written report. ** You must request your makeup assignment(s) at the start of Week 7 and complete them by the end of Week 7. **
+- You may submit Critical Thinking Assignments up to four full days late.
+The penalties are as follows:
+  - by Monday 11:59 p.m.
+MT = 4 points penalty subtracted from your score
+  - by Tuesday 11:59 p.m.
+MT = 8 points penalty subtracted from your score
+  - by Wednesday 11:59 p.m.
+MT = 12 points penalty subtracted from your score
+  - by Thursday 11:59 p.m.
+MT = 20 points penalty subtracted from your score
+  - No assignments will be accepted after Thursday 11:59 p.m.
+MT

 ### Table 2 Course Schedule
 | Module | Required Readings and Practical Exercises | Assignments |
 | ----------- | ----------------------------------------- | -------------|